keep-network/tbtc/README.md

 ### Lint

 We use ESLint and Solium for linting code.
+To run:

 ```sh
 npm run sol:lint:fix